inesalves44/inesalves44/README.md

 At the same time I am, on my own, learning more about the beautiful world of data and creating fun projects to test what I am learning!!

-Here I am trying to understand and learn about all the aspects in a Data cycle.
+So, here I am, trying to understand and learn about all the aspects in a Data cycle.
 From Data Analyst to Data Engineering!
 But I do not limit myself so any type of programming challenge is welcomed!

 When I am not programming I am usually reading :books: or watching :tv: or even better exploring the North of Portugal!